rawalpurvi/trivia_api/projects/02_trivia_api/starter/README.md

     - The added question can be shown at the end of the list
     - Return id of created question, questions, total questions
     - Pagination show 10 quetions per Page
-    - curl -X POST -H "Content-Type:application/json" -d '{"question":"What is the most used color in Art?", "answer":"Black", "category":2, "difficulty":1}' http://127.0.0.1:5000/questions
+    - curl -X POST -H "Content-Type:application/json" -d '{"question":"What is the most used color in Art?", "answer":"Black", "category":2, "difficulty":1, "rating": 4}' http://127.0.0.1:5000/questions
     {
         "created": 47,
         "questions": [
           {
             "id": 1,
-            "question": "What is reaponsible for the moon-s phases?"
+            "question": "What is reaponsible for the moon-s phases?",
             "answer": "The Earth-Sun-Moon system",
             "category": "1",
             "difficulty": 4,
+            "rating": 2
           },
           :
           :
           :
           {
             "id": 10,
-            "question": "WHAT WOULD LIFE BE WITHOUT ART?"
+            "question": "WHAT WOULD LIFE BE WITHOUT ART?",
-            "answer": "Whatever is difficult to find in life \u2026is possible in the arts", "category": "2",
+            "answer": "Whatever is difficult to find in life is possible in the arts", "category": "2",
             "difficulty": 1,
+            "rating": 3
          }
       ],
       "success": true,